Debottam-Ghosh/Complete-DBMS-Notes-Basic-to-Advanced/Chapter 3: Keys in RDBMS.md

 - It is the smallest possible set that can uniquely identifies each record in a table.
 - Cannot contain NULL values.
 - Must be unique i.e., each table can have only one primary key.
+- The primary key is denoted by an underline to the name of the attribute.

 #### Example:
 `RollNo` is the primary key — every student has a unique roll number.